okami101/vuetify-admin/docs/guide/components/inputs.md

 Raw files will be send into your update or create API according to given `source` or `model` prop.
 :::

-:::tip DATA PROVIDER FILE DELETION
+::: tip DATA PROVIDER FILE DELETION
 This file input will use `VaFileField` or `VaImageField` with `clearable` prop enabled under the hood which allows file removing.
 It will fill an array which contains media id that should be deleted on backend.
 You can use `itemValue` prop if media value different than `id`.
 Then this array will be send to your update API with a specific delete property which will take this name format : `{source}_delete`.

 If using Vtec Laravel Crud, this [RequestMediaTrait](../laravel.md#requestmediatrait) will done already everything for you.